NEWS

 PRITZKER PRIZE

-This month, British architect David Chipperfield was named the winner of the Pritzker Architecture Prize.
+A few years back, British architect David Chipperfield was named the winner of the Pritzker Architecture Prize.

 He explained that, despite completing numerous award-winning buildings all around the world, he still suffers from imposter syndrome, claiming that he feels like "a sham" compared to some of his contemporaries like Frank Gehry, Álvaro Siza, or Renzo Piano, who respectively won the award in 1989, 1992 and 1998 – as a winner of the Pritzker Architecture Prize.